mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 provide strong authentication mechanism for the Client to use to authenticate this encryption prekey.

-While MLS doesn't specify the exact mechanism that allows a Clients to obtain authentication keys, a suggested design is for a Member to generate an ephemeral signature keypair for each Client and ask the AS to sign the public keys.
+This document does not specify the exact mechanism that allows a Client to obtain signature keys, the RECOMMANDED design is for a Member to generate an ephemeral signature keypair for each Client and ask the AS to sign the public keys.
-This has the obvious advantage, in the case of a malicious AS, that the attacker cannot forge an inital encryption prekey on the behalf of the user.
+This has the obvious advantage that, in the case of a malicious AS, the attacker cannot forge an inital encryption public key share on the behalf of the user.
+The drawback of that technique is that the AS knows the number of initial public keys it signed for a specific Member.

 In all cases, other Members might want additionnal confidence on the identity associated with a Client's encryption prekey.
 In that scenario, it is suggested that the AS